Small but mighty for satellite IoT connectivity

 Having trouble registering?

 If you are not registering new units, there’s a very high chance they have been already registered somewhere else.
-Contact firstname.lastname@example.org, mentioning your RockBLOCK serial numbers and IMEIs so that we can look into the issue.
+Contact firstname.lastname@example.org, including your RockBLOCK serial numbers and IMEIs so that we can look into the issue.

 RockBLOCK takes its power from the direct header connector or alternatively via the optional FTDI/USB adaptor.
 If you’re using the PCB assembly version with a direct header, your host needs to supply a minimum of 100mA @ 5V.